mariesarabia/Pong/README.md

 In this project I learned:

-- The use of SVG to render the game objects: Board, Paddle, Ball, Score.
+- Rendering game objects: Board, Paddle, Ball, Score, using dynamically generated SVGs using ES.next classes

-- Writing javascript in an object-oriented style using classes.
+- Writing javascript in an object-oriented style

 - The use of default import and export.